 eA lighted magnifier typically has one of two types of magnification, an conventional bulb or an LED (light-emitting diode).
 A led bulb is typically more expensive and has a very long bulb life as well as produces much less heat then a conventional bulb.
 Because it produces less heat, the bulb is more efficient as it uses its energy for light production and less energy is wasted in heat production.
 LED's typically have a whiter or more blue colored light then a conventional bulb, a conventional bulb light is typically view as a "warmer" colored light.

-A Small lens magnifier or a large lens magnifier ?
+Choose a Small lens magnifier or a large lens magnifier ?

 There is a trade off, there is an inverse relationship between lens size and lens power.
 As the lens power increases lens size decreases, its just a physics of a convex lens.

 What is a fresnel lens, how is it so thin, how is the image quality ?